 The Philadelphia Fed said its business activity index jumped to its highest level since last September, rising to minus 2.2 in June from minus 22.6 in May.

 That was well above economists' expectations of minus 17, based on the median of forecasts in a Reuters poll and above even the highest of estimates, which topped out at minus 6.

 A reading below zero indicates contraction in the region's manufacturing sector, but there was vast improvement throughout the report.

-New orders, a measure of future business, also hit their highest since September and the employment gauge hit its highest since November.
+New orders, a measure of future business, also hit their highest level since September and the employment gauge hit its highest level since November.